What You Need to Know About Forest Firefighter

 Daily Life Of a Forest Firefighter

-What a Forest Firefighter Should Know
+Qualities of a Forest Firefighter

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Coordination: Adjusting actions in relation to others' actions.